 “That which is placed on the altar is altered.” ~Marianne Williamson

 An altar is a sacred space or place that is used for ritual.
 Altars have been used for millennia in religious ceremonies and holy architecture.
 Traditionally the site of a sacrifice or ritual, altars are typically associated with making offerings to God or Gods.
 Each religious tradition has their own version of an altar.
 For example, in the Catholic tradition, an altar is at the front of the church and it is where the bread and wine are held.
 Altars represent a way to connect with your spirituality.
-Altars can be found in many places including a church, a home, a garden, and many more places.
+Altars can be found in many places including a Buddhist temple, a home, a garden, a yoga studio, and many other places.

 Your altar is an outer representation of your inner attunement.
 It’s a way of honoring yourself by having a place that is solely yours and represents your ideals.
 Over time, just entering into the space of the altar has an effect on your energy and mood.